Property Mortgages

 Thailand Property

-The law of Thailand provides for mortgage contracts under Book 3, Title 12 of the Civil and Commercial Code.
+The law of Thailand provides for mortgage contracts under the Civil and Commercial Code.
 Section 702 thereof states that a mortgage is a contract whereby a person, called the mortgagor, assigns a property to another person, called the mortgagee, as security for the performance of an obligation.
 The mortgagee is entitled to be paid out of the mortgaged property in preference to ordinary creditors regardless of whether or not the ownership of the property has been transferred to a third person.

 Immovable property of any kind can be mortgaged.
 However, the following movable properties may be subject to mortgage provided these properties are duly registered: